johurul-haque/rewrite-vercel/README.md

 ## Overview
-`rewrite-vercel` is a tool that generates a vercel.json file with pre-written rewrites for client-side routing.
-Install it globally with `npm` and run `rewrite-vercel` in your project directory to use it.
+🚀Quickly generate vercel.json file for your project.
+With pre-written config, no more `404 NOT FOUND` on **page-relaod**.

 ## Installation
-To install Vercel Rewrites, run the following command:
+Install Vercel Rewrites from npm:

 ```bash
 npm install -g rewrite-vercel
 ```

 ## Usage
-After installing the package *globally*, navigate to your project directory and run the following command to generate a vercel.json file:
+Navigate to your project directory and run the following command to generate a `vercel.json` file:

 ```bash
 rewrite-vercel
 ```

-This will create a `vercel.json` file in your project directory with the following contents:
+This will create a the file in your project directory with the following contents:

 ```json
 {